matthiasnoback/fortran-examples/README.md

 C:\Users\[location of the repository]\venv\Scripts\fortls.exe
 ```

-(Unfortunately it doesn't work with relative paths)
+(Unfortunately it doesn't work with a relative path)

 ## Building, running, debugging